-First proceeds to District Capital Outlay and Debt Service Trust Fund (Constitution, Art.
+First proceeds of motor vehicle base tax to District Capital Outlay and Debt Service Trust Fund (Constitution, Art.
 XII, Sec.
-9(d)); mobile home licenses to local governments except for \$1.50 per tag which goes to the General Revenue Fund; \$.50 to repay costs of the retro-reflective tag feature; \$.50 to cover the costs of the Florida Real Time Vehicle Information System; \$1.00 for the Air Pollution Control Trust Fund; \$1.50 for the Transportation Disadvantaged Trust Fund; \$2.50 motorcycle safety education fee for deposit into the Highway Safety Operating Trust Fund; \$.10 per motor vehicle and moped registration for deposit into the Emergency Medical Service Trust Fund; \$1.00 surcharge on each annual motor vehicle registration (except mobile homes) for deposit into the State Agency Law Enforcement Radio System Trust Fund; \$5.00 surcharge on each commercial motor vehicle having a gross vehicle weight of 10,000 lbs. or more for deposit into the State Transportation Trust Fund; \$2.00 motor vehicle license surcharge on each annual motor vehicle registration except mobile homes for deposit into the State Transportation Trust Fund; \$2.00 motor vehicle license replacement fee on each annual motor vehicle registration except mobile homes for deposit into the Highway Safety Operating Trust Fund; \$1.00 surcharge on each annual motor vehicle registration except mobile homes to be deposited as follows: 58 percent into the General Revenue Fund and 42 percent into the Grants and Donations Trust Fund in the Department of Juvenile Justice to fund the community juvenile justice partnership grants program; and the remainder to the State Transportation Trust Fund.
+9(d), with the remaining distributed to the State Transportation Trust Fund and General Revenue; mobile home licenses to local governments except for \$1.50 per tag which goes to the General Revenue Fund; \$1.50 to Highway Safety Operating TF (HSOTF) to repay costs of the retroreflective tag feature; \$1.25 to the HSOTF to cover the costs of the Florida Real Time Vehicle Information System; \$3.00 to the HSOTF to cover the cost of decals; \$1.00 for the Air Pollution Control Trust Fund; \$1.50 for the Transportation Disadvantaged Trust Fund; \$2.50 motorcycle safety education fee for deposit into the Highway Safety Operating Trust Fund; \$.10 per motor vehicle and moped registration for deposit into the Emergency Medical Service Trust Fund; \$1.00 surcharge on each annual motor vehicle registration (except mobile homes) for deposit into the State Agency Law Enforcement Radio System Trust Fund; \$4.00 motor vehicle license surcharge on each annual motor vehicle registration except mobile homes, half to be deposited into the State Transportation Trust Fund and half to GR; \$2.80 motor vehicle license replacement fee on each annual motor vehicle registration except mobile homes for deposit into the Highway Safety Operating Trust Fund; \$5.50 surcharge on each annual motor vehicle registration except mobile homes to be deposited as follows: \$4.50 into the General Revenue Fund and \$1.00 into the Grants and Donations Trust Fund in the Department of Juvenile Justice to fund the community juvenile justice partnership grants program; \$1.00 to the Mobile Home Relocation TF and only charged on mobile home registrations.